mlailab-skku/mlailab-skku.github.io/_pages/about.md

 "Machine Learning is the domain of Artificial Intelligence that studies how to get software to perform certain cognitive tasks such as classification, prediction and clustering, getting better at it over time without human interaction"

 Machine Learning Lab (ML Lab) focuses on the research about optimization methods for large-scale machine learning and image processing/computer vision/recommender system methods using deep neural network and machine learning.
 The Lab is directed by Prof. Joon Hee Choi from 2019.

-# Recent News
-* October, 2020.
-A paper was accepted for Corl 2020.
-* September, 2019.
-Joon Hee Choi joined the Department of Computer Science and Engineering at Sungkyunkwan University.